Țara Călatei

 Țara Călatei (Kalotaszeg) is a region in Transylvania, Romania.
-It is one of the many areas in Western Romania with a significant Hungarian population, and is a stronghold of old Transylvanian Hungarian folk traditions.
+It is one of the many areas in Western Romania with a significant Hungarian population (30% in 2011), and is a stronghold of old Transylvanian Hungarian folk traditions.

 Geography

-Țara Călatei is a rural region situated just west of Cluj-Napoca, spanning across western Cluj County and southern Sălaj County.
+Țara Călatei (Hung.: Kalotaszeg) is a rural region situated just west of Cluj-Napoca, spanning across western Cluj County and southern Sălaj County.
 Its historical centre is the small town of Huedin.
-The region has an ethnically-mixed population, consisting mostly of Romanians, Hungarians, and Roma; its Jewish population suffered heavily during the Second World War.
-According to the 2011 Romanian census, ethnic Hungarians number about 20,000 people and form a minority of 30 percent of the total population.
+The region has an ethnically mixed population, consisting mostly of Romanians, Hungarians (20,000 people or 30% of the population at the 2011 census), and Roma; its Jewish population suffered heavily during the Second World War.

 Name

+According to tradition, the region takes its name from the Hungarian Kalota clan, which settled it during the Hungarian conquest of the Carpathian Basin. - cf. the villages of Kiskalota (Hungarian for 'Little Kalota'; Romanian: Călățele) and Nagykalota (Hungarian for 'Large Kalota'; Romanian: Călat).

-The region takes its name from the Călata people.
-The name formerly referred to a much larger territory; according to Lajos Kelemen's study on the history and monuments of Țara Călatei, the area reached from the Barcău River to the Crişul Repede River during the Middle Ages.
-The region as it is known today lies mainly west of Cluj-Napoca, although there are also some villages to the north and east as well which follow Kalotaszeg (Călata) customs.
+The oldest form of the region's name is Kalathazeg and was first mentioned in a 1433 deed, but some still extant villages are mentioned in 12th-century documents.
+The name formerly referred to a much larger territory; according to a study by historian and archivist Lajos Kelemen (1877–1963), "History and Monuments of Kalotaszeg" (Cluj, 1944), during the Middle Ages the area reached from the Barcău to the Crișul Repede River.
+The region as it is known today lies mainly west of the city of Cluj, although there are also some villages north and east of Cluj, which follow Kalotaszeg customs.